New Patients 757-216-9914

 Why Do I Have Chronic Toothaches?

-Toothaches are also a common dental emergency.
-If you experience severe or sudden tooth pain, please get in touch with us for prompt care.
-Immediate dental care can prevent future oral health complications.
+Toothaches can also be a dental emergency.
+If you have sudden or severe tooth pain, contact us right away.
+Quick care can help prevent more serious oral health issues.

 How Do I Prevent Broken Teeth?

-Don’t chew on hard objects like ice or candy; you can chip your enamel.
-Using your teeth like tools can also break a tooth.
-Wear a mouthguard if you play contact sports.
-We offer custom sports mouthguards for children and adults.
+Avoid chewing on hard things like ice or candy, as these can chip your enamel.
+Don’t use your teeth as tools, and wear a mouthguard if you play contact sports.
+We offer custom mouthguards for both kids and adults.

-If you already have tooth damage, we can refer you to a local dentist for veneers, bonding, or crowns.
-Fixing one or more broken teeth can prevent further damage and injuries to adjacent teeth.
+If you already have tooth damage, a local dentist can offer veneers, bonding, or crowns.
+Fixing broken teeth helps prevent further damage and protects nearby teeth.

 What Do I Do if I Have Dental Anxiety?